Easy to start from seed and grow easily in most climates, there are different tomato types out there for nearly every garden or desire.

 It is also thick-walled, making for an excellent slicing tomato.
 Maturity takes 80 days.

 Determinate vs. Indeterminate

-There are two types of tomato plants — determinate and indeterminate.
+There are two types of tomato plants, based on growth habits — determinate and indeterminate.

 Determinate have blossoms on the end of the vine and all of their fruits ripen at once, generally speaking.